 Please contact your practitioner if redness, tenderness, itching or swelling worsens after 3 days, rather than settling.
 Please do not hesitate to contact us if you have any concerns.

-Hyaluronic Acid administration can result in anaphylaxis (a severe allergic reaction) which in itself is life threatening and requires immediate medical attention.
+Dermal filler administration can result in anaphylaxis (a severe allergic reaction) which in itself is life threatening and requires immediate medical attention.
 Symptoms of a severe allergic reaction can include shortness of breath, wheezing, coughing, difficulty swallowing, swelling of the tongue, eyelids, lips, hoarseness of the voice, stomach pain, nausea or diarrhoea.
 If you have any of the above symptoms please report to your nearest Accident and Emergency Department or call 999 for an ambulance.

 Common expected side effects